SteveSchilz/ReactMovieDB/README.md

 }
 ```

 This approach of using a secrets file was found [here](https://blog.netwrix.com/2022/11/14/how-to-hide-api-keys-github/).
 There are more advanced ways documented on GitHub at [GtHub-Keeping Your Api Credentials Secure](https://docs.github.com/en/rest/overview/keeping-your-api-credentials-secure?apiVersion=2022-11-28)

+# TODO List

+- Add tool tips to Star Rating components
+- Make responsive for mobile

 # Create-React-App Readme

-This app was bootstrapped using ```npx create-reac-app@5 projectName```The default readme for react apps is found at [ReadmeReact.md](./ReadmeReact.md)
+This app was bootstrapped using `npx create-reac-app@5 projectName`The default readme for react apps is found at [ReadmeReact.md](./ReadmeReact.md)

 ### Markdown Syntax

 This file is a Markdown file, which is a plaintext file that can be rendered into HTML and is capable of containing hyperlinks, images, tables and other formatting syntax.
 See the [GitHub Document Writing](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) page for more information.